 The University Scholars Program introduces undergraduate students at the University of Florida to the exciting world of academic research.
 In the program, students work one-on-one with UF faculty on selected research projects.
 Through this initiative, students will take away an understanding of and appreciation for the scholarly method.

-The Increasing Diversity, Equity and Access (IDEA) summer internship program is a 10-week multidisciplinary research training program focused on improving health outcomes and equity across diverse populations.
-The program is open to talented and motivated UF minority undergraduate students who are underrepresented in biomedical research and are interested in learning more about research opportunities and graduate education programs in health outcomes, implementation science and biomedical informatics.
+The Increasing Diversity, Equity and Access (IDEA) summer internship program is an 8-week multidisciplinary research training program focused on improving health outcomes and equity across diverse populations.
+The program is open to talented and motivated UF minority undergraduate students who are interested in learning more about research opportunities and graduate education programs in health outcomes, implementation science and biomedical informatics.

 For Graduate Students